Prevent or help fight cancer – some helpful information

 A plant-based diet means eating mostly foods that come from plants: vegetables, fruits, nuts, grains, and beans.
 You also need a good quality protein.

-Prevent or help fight Cancer – There are many natural supplements that can help you.
+There are many natural supplements that can help you

 We can screen and advise you what is best for you.

-Screening is used to look for health risks ,how your major organs and body systems are functioning, your nutritional status, how your body is copying with your treatment, are there any contributing factors (toxins, heavy metals, parasites, etc.) to your problem and many more.
+Screening is used to look for health risks, how your major organs and body systems are functioning, your nutritional status, how your body is coping with your treatment, are there any contributing factors (toxins, heavy metals, parasites, etc.) to your problem and many more.